MJDevelops/Rustify/README.md

-# Rustify - A Spotify TUI in Rust
+# Rustify - A Spotify TUI written in Rust